CristianGarzon576/Design-Patterns/README.md

 ### Decorator
 Lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors.

+### Adapter
+Allows objects with incompatible interfaces to collaborate.

 ## Behavioral
 Concerned with algorithms and the assignment of responsibilities between objects.